Women’s Institute for Leadership and Learning

 How to Support the Dialogues

 President Barack Obama, still campaigning in October of 2008, responded to our inquiry of all candidates: “What would you do to promote CEDAW, the Equal Rights Amendment, and the advancement of women?”

-Women’s Interfaith Institute on International Women’s Day, March 8, to present the fourth in a series of unique opportunities to see and hear Elizabeth Cady Stanton speak.
+The Women’s Institute for Leadership & Learning (WILL) joins with the Women’s Rights National Historical Park and the Friends of the Park to present the fifth in a series of unique opportunities to see and hear Elizabeth Cady Stanton speak.